 Champagne is only 45 minutes from Paris via high-speed rail.
 A day visit to Champagne is a perfect addition to any Paris vacation.
 We offer four different ways to visit champagne from Paris.

-- Full day trip from Paris to Epernay
+- Day trip from Paris to Moet and Epernay

-- Full day trip from Paris to Veuve Clicquot
+- Day trip from Paris to Veuve Clicquot and Reims

 - Self-guided trip to Moet and Chandon (Epernay)

 - Self-guided trip to G.H.
 Mumm (Reims)